 Join Laura in celebrating the life of a quilt artist.
 Listen to her adventures in quilt making and hear traditional art quilt folk songs like “Everybody Gets Rejected Sometime” and the “Minnesota Quilter’s Polka”.
-It’s a quirky documentary featuring a display of her small art quilts and many other songs from the “Chicago School of Fusing Bond Fire Songbook”.
+It’s a quirky documentary featuring songs from the “Chicago School of Fusing Bond Fire Songbook”.

 Take a campus tour of the famous Chicago School of Fusing.
 This mythological university is devoted to the promotion of the fine art of fusing, a non-traditional method of assembling quilts with fusible web.
 Laura Wasilowski, Dean of Corrections at the School, guides you around the campus buildings, introduces you to the fascinating fusing curriculum, and shows you the exciting campus life of the student fuser.
-Included in the presentation is a review of the fusing processes, a display of actual fused art quilts, and Laura’s own rendition of the Chicago School of Fusing fight song.
+Included in the presentation is a review of the fusing processes and Laura’s own rendition of the Chicago School of Fusing fight song.
 Press on!
-(A trunk show of hand dyed fabrics and threads from the Artfabrik dyers is included.)

 Explore the artist’s quirky mind with this lecture about quilt making in a series.
-Enjoy the revelation that one chicken quilt will surely lead to a second, third or fortieth.
-And discover what drives a person to create multiple quilts about a blue chair, garden implements, or unsung kitchen appliances.
+Enjoy the revelation that one chicken quilt will surely lead to a second, third, or fortieth.
+Discover what drives a person to create multiple quilts about a blue chair, garden implements, or unsung kitchen appliances.
 All is revealed in this exposé, the Confessions of a Serial Quilter.
-After the lecture, which includes dramatic renditions from Songs of the Fuser, Laura will display her small quilts (“mini-series quilts”) and offer a trunk show of hand-dyed fabric and threads from the Artfabrik dyers.

 The Not So Very Accurate History of Fusing

 Learn about the founding of the Chicago School of Fusing by our fore-mother, Eve.
 Using the gifts of the Garden of Eden, you’ll discover how Eve took a bite of the apple and influenced the fine art of fusing forever.
-You’ll be surprised by Eve’s inventive nature and how from fig leaf patchwork through the Iron Age, she has inspired us all.
+You’ll be surprised by Eve’s inventive nature and how, from fig leaf patchwork through the Iron Age, she has inspired us all.
 Pick up tips on how to create a fused art quilt and hand stitchery along the way.
 And enjoy traditional fusing tunes and a display of fused art quilts too.
-A trunk show of hand-dyed fabrics and threads using Eve’s age old formulas will also be on hand.